30 Jun 2025

 Marketing made it easier to forget.

-Now technology makes it harder to ignore.
+Technology makes it harder to ignore.

 Copyright © Firstwater Advisory FZ LLC